 Entrants determine the appropriate category to enter based on computer word count.
-As authors cannot always be certain of the final word count after editing, for purposes of these rules, a small amount of flexibility (2% of the total word count) over or under a required word limit is permissible.
+As authors cannot always be certain of the final word count after editing, for purposes of these rules, a small amount of flexibility (2 percent of the total word count) over or under a required word limit is permissible.

 Each preliminary-round entry will be scored individually on a scale of 1.0 to 10.0, with 1.0 being the lowest (poor) and 10.0 being the highest (excellent).
 Judges are allowed and encouraged to use decimal points (7.5, 8.8, etc.) when scoring.

 Preliminary-round judges will be required to answer the following three questions in addition to assigning one overall score:

-If there are three negative responses to any one question, the entry is disqualified.
+If there are 3 negative responses to any one question, the entry is disqualified.

 Overall preliminary-round scores will be determined using a trimmed mean (the highest and lowest scores will be discarded and the remaining three scores will be averaged).

-The top scoring 4% of each category’s entries (based on the number of qualified entries received) will advance to the final round; excepting that no category will have fewer than 4 finalists and no category will have more than 10 finalists.
+The top scoring 4 percent of each category’s entries (based on the number of qualified entries received) will advance to the final round; excepting that no category will have fewer than 4 finalists and no category will have more than 10 finalists.
 Any fraction will be rounded up to the next whole number, not to exceed 10 finalists.